informalsystems/quint/doc/adr004-effect-system.md

 Γ ∪ { identifier: op, effect: E } ⊢ (def op(params) = e): Pure
 ```

-Lambda parameters can only read variables but not update them.
+Lambda parameters can only read variables but not introduce updates to them.
 ```
                  Γ ⊢ e: E
 ---------------------------------------------- (LAMBDA)